 O’Meally has been acknowledged with many honors including the National Association of Collegiate Women Athletics Administrators (NACWAA) Nell Jackson Administrator of the Year Award and the Nova Southeastern University’s Pioneer award.
 She was featured in NCAA Champion Magazine, and Diverse: Issues in Higher Education.
 She also serves on the Board of the Ball State University Center for Peace and Conflict, and the Board of Overseers for Indiana University’s Tobias Center for Leadership Excellence.

 A vocal advocate for opportunities for women and people of color, and a passionate believer in the unique power of sports to break down barriers and contribute to a peaceful and just society, O’Meally has earned an MBA and a Juris Doctorate and is admitted to the Indiana Bar.
-She and her ten year old twin daughters Cameron and Casey, whom she has coached since they were 3, can be found most weekends on the tennis courts.
+She and her twin daughters, Cameron and Casey, whom she has coached since they were 3, can be found most weekends on the tennis courts.

 Follow Delise on Twitter: @domeally